drandreaskrueger/coinbaseTestbed/README.md

 The latter produces (among other things) a neat table of [all the currencies](output/1BitcoinInAllCurrencies-20160110.txt) (In non-fantasy exchange rates only when not on sandbox but on real api.).

+The main purpose of my .py code is to try out all explained functions once, so that I  better understand the whole coinbase system.

 ## inconsistencies, typos, bugs
-The tutorial is not error-free.
-Throughout the .py code, I have caught exceptions caused by wrong syntax, or implementation.
+The [tutorial](https://developers.coinbase.com) is not error-free.
+Throughout my .py code I have caught some exceptions caused by wrong syntax, or implementation.
 You see them either in the [source code](cb/) or in the [output](output/).

-Additional to those ...
+Additional to those, here are more:
 * [client.get_notifications()](output/BUG_client.get_notifications()_with-API-answer.txt) has a real bug, some API answer is crashing the python library code.

+Also see [my ideas](README-other-ideas.md) what else could be useful extensions.

+---

 All this is work in progress ... current version: